Previous

 It's a only a fifteen minute drive to the coast and the beautiful sandy beach at Colwyn Bay.
 With a beach and promenade stretching over two miles, a combined cycle and walking track along the promenade provides a scenic stroll along the Wales Coast Path towards the harbour village of Rhos-on-Sea.
 This popular village is a lively hub with cafes and restaurants to stop off, before the walk back to Porth Eirias where you can relax with a refreshing drink or a fabulous seafood meal.
 Further along the coast, the Queen of Victorian Resorts, Llandudno features Wales' longest pier sitting in the shadow of the Great Orme - a granite headland jutting out into the sea.
 Take the cable car or Tramway to the summit, and keep an eye out for the famous Llandudno Kashmiri goats, if you can take your eyes off the fabulous vistas.

 Another must visit local destination is the medieval town of Conwy, less than thirty minutes away from the your tranquil cottage with stunning views.
 With a thirteenth century castle built by Edward I, take a walk around the almost complete walls that surround the town, before wandering along the quay and picking up some famous Conwy Mussels.
-From Conwy, head inland through the scenic Conwy Valley passing popular hotspots such as Bodnant Garden and Adventure Parc Snowdonia before arriving at Betws-y-Coed, the gateway to Eryri National Park, where the scenery gets really dramatic.
+From Conwy, head inland through the scenic Conwy Valley passing popular hotspots such as Bodnant Garden before arriving at Betws-y-Coed, the gateway to Eryri National Park, where the scenery gets really dramatic.
 This area of North Wales, from coast to mountains, offers popular tourist attractions as well as acres of open countryside to explore at your leisure.

 ...
 Read MoreLess